Ramin-RX7/Shifty/docs/Principals/factories/functions/function_iterators.md

 Let's see how they exactly they work with a useful example:

-we have a list of numbers and we want to get the even numbers
+we have a array of numbers and we want to get the even numbers

 first way to do this is: